History-Dependent Dynamical Invariants in the Lorenz System: THE LORENZ SYSTEM: DYNAMICS AND DISSIPATION

 \subsection{The Strange Attractor}

-For $\rho > \rho_H$ (e.g., $\rho=28$ with Lorenz's other parameters), trajectories do not settle to a fixed point or a simple periodic orbit.
-Instead, they are confined to a complex, bounded region in phase space known as a strange attractor—the Lorenz attractor.
-This attractor has a fractal structure and is associated with the system's chaotic dynamics.
-Trajectories on the attractor exhibit sensitive dependence on initial conditions: nearby trajectories diverge exponentially fast, making long-term prediction impossible despite the deterministic nature of the equations.
-This ``butterfly effect'' was one of Lorenz's key discoveries \cite{Lorenz1963}.
+For $\rho>\rho_{H}$ (e.g., $\rho=28$), trajectories do not settle into a fixed point or a simple periodic orbit.
+Instead, they are confined to a complex, bounded region in phase space known as the Lorenz attractor.
+This attractor has a fractal structure and is the geometric manifestation of the system's chaotic dynamics.
+Trajectories on the attractor exhibit a sensitive dependence on initial conditions: nearby trajectories diverge exponentially, making long-term prediction impossible despite the deterministic nature of the equations.
+This "butterfly effect" was one of Lorenz's key discoveries \cite{Lorenz1963}.